Clinton’s Animated Mural Tour

 Artist: Allen Hilgendorf

-Information: Many of Hilgendorf’s Clinton murals depict life from days gone by.
-This mural portrays a reunion held in 1925.
+Many of Hilgendorf’s Clinton murals depict life from days gone by.
+This mural portrays a home-coming reunion held in 1925.
 It is one of the largest murals in town, consisting of a collage of events rendered in a kaleidoscope of vibrant colours.
-This mural was digitally re-illustrated by Bevin Finlay in 2022, using photos of the original mural to return the weathered image to its original brightness.

 Mural #4: Sharing Herbal Knowledge - Indigenous People & Settlers